Strangers with Candy (film): Development

 Sedaris admitted in an interview that they never intended on making a film after the series was cancelled, explaining, "Paul, Steve, and I were working on our book Wigfield ...
 We kept coming up with funny Jerri Blank stuff to say, so it would go into a file, and by the end of the book, Paul opened the file and there was all this Blank stuff, and he said, 'Oh, it would be so funny to write a movie.'
-That's really how it happened."
+That's really how it happened".
+They were offered to write a script with the money already in place, but by the time Dinello finished writing it the investor had dropped out of the project.
+In 2004, after reading the script, David Letterman's Worldwide Pants stepped in as producers and funded the film, with Letterman citing Sedaris' involvement as one of the reasons: "Amy Sedaris is one of a handful of folks who actually make me laugh, I have no doubt her film will be as appealingly peculiar and funny as she is".
+The producers gave Dinello total creative control.
+By November, 2004 the film was in post-production.